hundredrabbits/Donsol/famicom/README.md

   - Test dungeon complete
   - Test difficulty?
 - Implement onscreen guide
-- When shield break, display cyan star next to SP
 - Implement sounds

 ## Rules

-- Easy: Can escape if when no monsters present or when has not escaped before.
+- Easy: Can escape if when no monsters present or when the player has not escaped before.
-- Normal: Can escape when has not escaped before.
+- Normal: Can escape when the player has not escaped before.
 - Hard: Can escape if there are no monsters present.

 ## Card IDs